ngocphucck/Sleeping-posture-classification/README.md

 cd IR-pose-classification
 ```

-- Install dependencies: Please type the command `pip install -r requirements.txt`
+- Install dependencies: Please type the command `pip install -r requirements.txt`.

 <h2>Implementations</h2>

 - Firstly, you have to prepare your annotations.
-I recommend that you organize your labelling file into 2 files: `train.json` and `val.json` with the form `image_path: label`
+I recommend that you organize your labelling file into 2 files: `train.json` and `val.json` with the form `image_path: label`.
 - After that, you can define some parameters in your method.
 There are 2 options for you to do that:
-    - Change parameters in `defaults.py`
+    - Change parameters in `defaults.py`.
     - Another way is to be more flexible.
 You'll create YAML configuration files; typically, you'll make one for each experiment.
 But, when actually implementing, you need to merge this `.yaml` file with `defaults.py.` The following code makes this action:

     ```python